aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-management/resource-cost/_index.md

 import com.aspose.tasks.Rsc;
 ```

-Let's break down the example code into multiple steps:

 ## Step 1: Define the Data Directory

 ```java
 String dataDir = "Your Data Directory";
 ```

-Replace `"Your Data Directory"` with the path to your MS Project file.
+Replace `"Your Data Directory"` with the absolute or relative path where *ResourceCosts.mpp* resides.

 ## Step 2: Load the MS Project File